Engee documentation

 Details

-A vector of Reynolds numbers at which the Nusselt number is to be determined.
-The block uses this vector to create the Nusselt number lookup table.
+The vector of Reynolds numbers for which it is necessary to determine the Nusselt number.
+The block uses this vector to create a Nusselt number lookup table.

 Dependencies

-To use this parameter, set the Heat transfer coefficient model parameters to the value of Tabulated data - Nusselt number vs. Reynolds number and Prandtl number.
+To use this parameter, set for the parameter Heat transfer coefficient model meaning Tabulated data - Nusselt number vs. Reynolds number and Prandtl number.

 Default value